South Africa: The aftermath of land reforms – DW – 02/11/2025

 Trump's executive order to stop aid

 Last week, Trump froze all US aid to South Africa in response to the latest developments.
-The decision may have been influenced by Trump's top advisor, South African-born billionaire Elon Musk, who for years has accused South African President Cyril Ramaphosa's government of having "openly racist ownership laws" and has even made remarks in support of a consipricy theory alleging that there is a "genocide" against white South Africans.
+The decision may have been influenced by Trump's top adviser, South African-born billionaire Elon Musk, who for years has accused South African President Cyril Ramaphosa's government of having "openly racist ownership laws" and has even made remarks in support of a conspiracy theory alleging that there is a "genocide" taking place against white South Africans.

 Malema versus Musk

-Meanwhile, the leader of the opposition Economic Freedom Fighters (EFF) party, Julius Malema, who is known as a major proponent of the land reforms laws, also appears to be in Musk's cross-hairs as part of the ongoing row.
-Musk wrote on his platform X, formally Twitter, that Malema should be sanctioned and that an international arrest warrant ought to be issued against him for his open support of land expropriation without compensation.
-Malema responded to Musk's charges by saying that he was fighting on behalf of black Africans.
+Meanwhile, the leader of the opposition Economic Freedom Fighters (EFF) party, Julius Malema, who is known as a major proponent of the land reform laws, also appears to be in Musk's crosshairs as part of the ongoing row.
+Musk wrote on his platform X, formerly Twitter, that Malema should be sanctioned and that an international arrest warrant ought to be issued against him for his open support of land expropriation without compensation.
+Malema responded to Musk's charges by saying that he was fighting on behalf of Black Africans.

-Crispin Phiri, spokesperson for the South African government, told DW meanwhile that much of the global backlash to the Expropriation Act was in fact was based on misinformation.
+Chrispin Phiri, spokesperson for the South African government, told DW meanwhile that much of the global backlash to the Expropriation Act was in fact was based on misinformation.
 Phiri said it was "not a land seizure law at all," stressing that "The act that we are referring to ... is similar to the eminent domain laws."
-The spokeswomon also said that South Africa did not "plan to retaliate [against the US] in any way" in response to the ongoing disagreement.
+He also said that South Africa did not "plan to retaliate [against the US] in any way" in response to the ongoing disagreement.

 Asylum for white South Africans only